SinsuSquid/DDCC/README.md

 **Doki Doki CLI Club!
 (DDCC)** is an ultra-lightweight, high-performance command-line visual novel engine that **cuts** through GUI overhead and lets you **hang** out with the Literature Club in pure ASCII glory.

-Whether you're **baked** into SSH sessions or just want a **byte-sized** poem reading experience, DDCC brings the full psychological horror and wholesome clubroom vibes directly to your shell—with **no strings attached!** 🧵
+Whether you're in SSH sessions or just want a byte-sized poem reading experience, DDCC brings the full psychological horror and wholesome clubroom vibes directly to your shell.

 ---